bright/new-www/content/blog/walking-850km-to-escape-programming-michał’s-story-of-burnout-renewal.md

 I planned around seven sections to discuss, and on paper, it made sense – I thought I would manage within the established time.
 However, the reality was different.
 Even though I have specific questions, **it’s easy to dive into discussions that go beyond the main points**.
 I have to control myself and ensure that I don’t extend the interview unnecessarily.

 ## What do you take into account while assessing a candidate?

+The first thing I assess is whether a candidate truly understands a given topic or is simply repeating memorized definitions.
+This is easy to verify by the way they describe it – **whether they explain it naturally or just recite predefined phrases**.
+I also like to discuss specific scenarios and ask when they would use certain abstractions to see if they can truly engage with the concept.

+Another crucial aspect for me is **whether a candidate can admit when they don’t know something**.
+Often, this is followed by a strong deduction process, where they actually work their way to the right answer.
+This is in contrast to someone who claims to know but then just talks without providing meaningful insight.